-The study helped estimate average facility level cost per dose delivered in 2011 which amounted to 18.3 \$US, cost per infant - 316.6 cost per FIC - 332.3 \$US and cost per capita-2.6 \$US.
-These figures are higher than what has been previously reported in the literature [8],[9][12].
+The study helped estimate average unit cost per dose delivered in 2011 which amounted to 18.3 \$US and cost per FIC - 316.6 \$US.
 Our study shows that the labour inputs are significant contributor to a unit cost and consequently to the overall immunization program cost.
 These findings are comparable with the evidence documented elsewhere - immunization program being labour intensive [30],[12][31].
-Cost of Vaccines is the second largest component of the immunization program cost,

 We also found that total cost as well as unit cost of service provision differs by facility type, by facility scale and by urban-rural location, although in a latter case influence is only obvious when shared human resource costs are not accounted in a unit cost.
-From all of these factors facility scale (measured by total number of annual doses delivered) have strongest influence on the total unit cost of service provision, which is similar with the available global evidence that scale of immunization services has strong and negative relationship with the unit cost of service provision [9],[32] which means that facilities with a greater scale are able to deliver service more efficiently, by using available inputs more effectively and therefore reducing costs per unit of output.
+From all of these factors facility scale have strongest influence on the total unit cost of service provision, which is similar with the available global evidence that scale of immunization services has strong and negative relationship with the unit cost of service provision [9],[32] which means that facilities with a greater scale are able to deliver service more efficiency, by using available inputs more effectively and therefore reducing costs per unit of output.
 Consequently, increasing scale of a facility (by merging smaller ones into bigger if at all possible) could help reduce the program costs.
-Although this may as well increase distance to a facility and may negatively affect immunization coverage rates.

 Furthermore, unit cost of service provision varies between facility types and mainly due to observed differences in using capital and human resources.
 Smaller facilities are using capital less effectively compared to larger ones.
 And amount of staff time spent on delivering a dose of vaccine reveals strong correlation with the type of a facility.
 Namely in smaller/rural facilities staff tend to spend more time on delivering a dose of a vaccine than in bigger facilities, which is obviously indicative of a variable productivity of employed staff by a facility type.
 This could be determined by numerous factors, such as size and/or density of a population in a catchment area, staff quality (nurses vs. doctors), management capacity i.e. availability of immunization plans and supervisory visits [33] [34] etc. The recent study conducted by the WHO [35] in Moldova showed that staff in rural PHC facilities could be overstretched serving approximately 16.9 patients a day and spending on average 42.4 hours at work.
 Consequently, higher amount of time spend by the staff of small facilities on immunization is indicative that with new vaccine introduction it might become necessary to increase number of FTEs on a PHC level, unless staff productivity is increased with the help of different tools.
-As we observed, close to 33-34% of time spent by the staff on HO and OFD level are taken by HMIS and program management.
+As we observed, close to 33-34% of time spent by the staff on HO and FDO level are taken by HMIS and program management.
 Moldova currently is designing e-health system for primary health care, which could (or should) include the modules for the immunization.
 However, this module should be designed in a way that it reduces demand on staff time while collects all necessary data need for adequate management of immunization services on a facility level.